canonical/core-initrd/docs/CONTAINER_INTERFACE.md

    short string identifying the container manager implementation.
 This file should be newline terminated.
-Passing this information via this file has the benefit that payload code can easily access it, even when running unprivileged without access to the container PID1's environment block.
+Passing this information via this file has the benefit that payload code can easily access it, even when running unprivileged without access to the container PID 1's environment block.

 6. The `/run/host/container-uuid` file may be used to pass the same information as the `$container_uuid` environment variable (see above).
 This file should